Ahmar1997/Titanic-dataset-survival-prediction/README.md

 ```

 ## Usage
-1. Open the Jupyter Notebook `Titanic_Prediction_with_Logistic_Regression.ipynb` to follow along with the step-by-step process.
+1. Open the Jupyter Notebook `Titanic-dataset-survival-prediction.ipynb` to follow along with the step-by-step process.
-2. Alternatively, you can use the Python script `titanic_logistic_regression.py` to run the logistic regression model.
+2. Alternatively, you can use the Python script `Titanic-dataset-survival-prediction.py` to run the logistic regression model.
 Feel free to modify the code, experiment with different features, or even try different machine learning algorithms to improve the prediction accuracy.

 ## Results